open-siege/siege-studio/docs/index.md

 ### File Formats

-For more information on the supported file formats of 3Space Studio, see the [Game Support](game-support) page.
+For more information on the supported file formats of Siege Studio, see the [Game Support](game-support) page.

 For technical information surrounding the file formats, see the [main wiki of this project](https://github.com/open-siege/open-siege/wiki).